arranger1044/spyn-repr/README.md

 ## Learning Models
-In the `models` dir the SPN and MT models employed in the experiments are provided as a compressed archive: `models.tar.gz`.
+In the `models` dir the SPN and MT models employed in the experiments are provided as a compressed archives: `<dataset-name>.models.tbz2`.
 To uncompress them:
 ```
 cd models
+tar -jxvf bmnist.models.tbz2
+tar -jxvf caltech101.models.tbz2
-tar -zxvf models.tar.gz
+tar -jxvf ocr_letters.models.tbz2
 ```
 Three directories will be created, one for each dataset.

-The following sections will list the commands to learn them back from data.
+The following sub sections will list the commands to learn them back from data.

 ### Learning SPNs
 To learn an SPN structure with `LearnSPN-b` one can use the script